Heitor-C-S/GoodNight/README.md

-# GOODNIGHT
+# GoodNight 💤

-## GoodNight is a small program aimed to facilitate shutting down with a timer your computer without the need to open a terminal.
+### GoodNight is a small program aimed to facilitate shutting down with a timer your computer without the need to open a terminal.

-## TO-DO
+## TO-DO 🎯
-- 1 : shutdown function - ok
+### -  1 : shutdown function - ✔️
-- 2 : cancel funciton - ok
+### -  2 : cancel funciton - ✔️
-- 3 : sleep/hibernate function
+### -  3 : sleep/hibernate function - ❌

 ## by Heitor Santana